 All NWSSDTP-funded students are expected to undertake an annual Development Needs Analysis (DNA) process, during both their Master’s and PhD.
 Reminders will be sent when it is time to complete the DNA form.
 The completion of this form is a strict requirement of NWSSDTP funding.

 DNA forms should be completed in consultation with your supervisory team.
-Please share the following guidance with your supervisors, to inform this process: Implementing the ESRC NWSSDTP Development Needs Analysis (DNA) Guidance for Supervisors.
+Please share the following guidance with your supervisors, to inform this process: DNA Survey: Guidance for Supervisors

 The purpose of the DNA Process is twofold: